 Bookings and walk-ins are welcome at most Wizard Pharmacies, it is advised to call to ensure your local pharmacy can accommodate for walk-ins and the Pharmacist who can vaccinate is available.

-If you are unsure about whether you or your family should get the flu vaccination contact your local Wizard Pharmacist today for advice.
+If you are unsure about whether you or your family should get the flu vaccination contact your local Wizard Pharmacy today for advice.